-The Clovis Transit Electrification Master Plan is in progress.
-Working with CALSTART transportation planners, electrical engineers, and other consultants, Clovis Transit is developing a plan that will provide guidance to the city for the next 10 years as the conversion to zero-emission transit fleet gets underway.
-This master plan will also be submitted to the California Air Resources Board, which has directed all public transit operators to develop and submit a conversion plan.
-The master plan is scheduled to be completed by the end of FY 2022/2023.
+The Clovis Transit Electrification Master Plan has been finalized.
+Clovis Transit worked with CALSTART transportation planners, electrical engineers, and other consultants, to develop a plan that will provide guidance to the city for the next 10 years as the conversion to zero-emission transit fleet gets underway.
+This master plan has been submitted to the California Air Resources Board, which has directed all public transit operators to develop and submit a conversion plan.
+The master plan was completed and presented to the Clovis City Council in February 2023.